 To that, I respond in two ways.
 1) The Jesus you worship is merely the sum total of all the things you already believed.
 2) The Jesus you worship looks remarkably like he would fit in perfectly with the wider values of this present culture.
 But the Jesus you worship is definitely not the Jesus of history, nor the Jesus that truly existed.

 While celebrating his last Passover with them, Jesus made the apostles a promise.
 John 16:13 says, “When the Spirit of truth comes, he will guide you into all truth.”
-That promise was made specifically to the apostles who would be trust as the reliable messengers of the true meaning of the life, death and resurrection of Jesus.
+That promise was made specifically to the apostles who would be trusted as the reliable messengers of the true meaning of the life, death and resurrection of Jesus.
 The record they left us, is that of the New Testament.

 For this reason, it is not possible to be Christocentric without being Bibliocentric at the same time.
 If we do not believe, follow and obey scripture, we are not following Jesus.